 - The Desiro (Class 185 DMU, Classes 350/360/380, 444/450/700/707/717 EMUs) - built by Siemens, these replaced a lot of older units post-privatisation, mostly with South West Trains in Southern England and London Midland in the Midlands.

 - Networker Family - known under this as they were developed for the BR 'Network South East' sector covering London and SE England in the late 1980s (best known for its three-stripe livery) and intended to the third generation multiple units, but a poor economy in the early 1990s hindered orders.
 Have distinctive round front ends.

 - 'Second Generation' multiple units - based on the Mark 3 coach, these older sliding door units (such as the Sprinter family, found in the provinces) are still common for longer distance journeys, albeit getting long in the tooth.

-- Class 43 (HST) power car - the world's fastest diesel locomotive, the 'Intercity 125' (always operated as two power cars with a number, varying between franchise, of Mark 3 coaches between them) is nearing the end of its life, but is still very common, especially on Great Western regional services as a shortened "Castle" set.
+- Class 43 (HST) power car - the world's fastest diesel locomotive, the 'Intercity 125' (always operated as two power cars with a number, varying between franchise, of Mark 3 coaches between them) is nearing the end of its life despite new engines, but is still very common, especially on Great Western regional services as a shortened "Castle" set.